peteroupc/html3dutil/doc/Semantic.md

 <a name='Semantic.POSITION'></a>
 ### Semantic.POSITION (constant)

-Attribute semantic for a vertex position.
+"position": Attribute semantic for a vertex position.
 In general, vertex positions are 2-dimensional or 3-dimensional.

 <a name='Semantic.PROJECTION'></a>